 The treatment works by focusing on and exploring strengths, rather than weaknesses, in order to develop better self-esteem, optimism and a sense of purpose.

 The benefits of positivity

-Positive Psychology not only aids recovery from damage caused by stress, disease or addiction, but it can also help clients to achieve more authentic, meaningful lives.
+Positive Psychology not only aids recovery from damage caused by medical conditions such as stress, disease or addiction, but it can also help clients achieve more authentic, meaningful lives.
 Negative functioning is also taken into account when understanding and treating distress, in order to make a positive intervention.

 Positive Psychology can be used to complement other behaviour-modifying treatment, so that individuals learn how to identify and improve their perceptions and their relations with those around them, including at home or work.
 This enables clients to be content with their past and their present, and to have hope for the future.